The Fall of Mankind

 The temptation to disobedience and evil via the snake also gives artists the opportunity to introduce a sensuous element in the image.
 When cultural mores allow, the snake can make an obvious phallic symbol, and Eve can be interpreted to have been seduced by the serpent.
 Thus, the way in which artists depict Eve, Adam, the Serpent, and the garden makes an interesting study of changes in areas such as artistic technique, philosophy, or cultural views of women, men, and evil.

-I’ve gathered 136 interpretations of the moment of The Fall, spanning from Roman times to the present.
-I will be updating this post on a regular basis by posting one or several images at a time.
-One can browse the images just to enjoy their beauty.
-To go deeper, we can use the series to follow the evolution of art over the ages, reflecting on how techniques or emphasis in subject matter have changed.
+I’ve gathered over 435 interpretations of the self-awakening moment involving the Serpent, Eve, and Adam, spanning from Roman times to the present.
+I will include comments and analysis as time permits; meanwhile, one can browse the images just to enjoy their beauty.
+To go deeper, I will develop the series to follow the evolution of art over the ages, reflecting on how techniques or emphasis in subject matter have changed.

 We may also ponder what the development of interpretations over time tells, if anything, about humanity’s condition.
 Is the human story a hero’s journey…humans expelled from a paradise because of their pride in thinking they could be god, followed by suffering due to overreaching ambition and malevolent action, but ending with increased knowledge over time that allows a return to Eden in an enlightened state?